the-lodestone-project/2b2t-tools/README.md

 ## Using the API

-The 2b2t tools provides the following APIs to get bot and server info.
+2b2t tools provides the following APIs to get bot and server info.

 #### Bot Status